 |Study Permits for your Children||

-Non-Canadian children of school age require individual study permits in order to enter Canada as students and to attend school in Canada.
+Non-Canadian children of school age, under 18, attending primary or secondary school, do NOT require individual CAQ's or study permits in order to enter Canada as students and to attend school in Canada.

 NOTE: applies ONLY to certain non-Canadians or repatriated Canadians who are considered non-resident by Revenue Quebec